TomK32/tomk32.github.io/clients.md

 ## subnet <small class="meta">(2007)</small>
 One of those small culture support organisations that popped up in the 90s.
 Worked on various projects, including a first Rails app that turned into a complete failure.

+## personal projects

+* Before I knew what a blog was I wrote a blogging software in PHP, hello 2001: https://sourceforge.net/projects/mysecretdiary/
+* plasticairships was one of my more mature rails projects in 2008 https://github.com/TomK32/plasticairships
+* You think 4ormat but I remember [photostre.am](https://github.com/TomK32/photostre.am) which I created back in 2008 to aggregate my flickr photos into a nice looking website